RedCrewOS/api-sdk-creator-js/http-api-client/README.md

 We let `Async` take care of the plumbing so that we can just write the functions we need.

-`Async` is much more preferred over Promises, as [Promises suffer a few flaws](https://avaq.medium.com/broken-promises-2ae92780f33) that will get in our way.
+`Async` is much more preferred over Promises, as [Promises suffer a few flaws](https://avaq.medium.com/broken-promises-2ae92780f33) that will get in our way, most notable that they are eager.
+Once defined they kick off on the next tick.

 ## Examples